 What self-care does is allows us to have those moments of clarity that calm our minds so that we remove those stresses from our lives.
 Read on for some tips on how you can practice self-care.

 We’re writers, we love to read!
 We’re all probably already doing this anyway, but you may want to consider a few things to how you read.
 If you’re like me, I tend to think about my own writing while reading.
 While I enjoy it, it can feel kind of like work.
 Try reading a book that’s outside of the genre you’re writing (so you’re not tempted to compare) or read a favorite book of yours from your childhood (anyone else in a perpetual state of reading the Harry Potter series?).

 Another suggestion I have when reading is to read physical books.
-I spend a lot of time starting at screens.
+I spend a lot of time staring at screens.
 I do it for work.
 I do it while writing.
 I even watch more TV than I probably should.
-When I read, I give my eyes a much needed break.
+When I read, I give my eyes a much-needed break.
 I’m more of a fan of books as opposed to e-readers anyway.

 3. Write a Gratitude List

 Gratitude lists do wonders for your mental health.
 When we’re feeling stressed, frustrated, or anxious, it seems like the negative thoughts take over and cloud our mind.
 I find it to be so therapeutic to stop and list all the blessings in my life.
 It can be as simple as having fresh air to breathe to being grateful for having a loving fiancé.